plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Consequences.md

 # Consequences

-As an Adventurer adventures, they may suffer Consequences. **Consequences** are effects an Adventurer is under the influence of.
-Consequences are not necessarily beneficial or hurtful.
-When an Adventurer gains a Consequence their Player puts it into their Play.
+As an Adventurer adventures, they may suffer Consequences. **Consequences** are a type of card that affects an Adventurer while it is in Play.
+Consequences can be beneficial or harmful.
+When an Adventurer gains a Consequence, that Player puts it into their Play.

 Every Consequence belongs to one of two categories:
 1. **Ongoing**; or,